groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/image/doc.md

         *   Instantiate **Watermarker** with input DOC document.
         *   Initialize **SearchCriteria** to find the image watermarks.
-        *   Remove defined watermark from the document.
+        *   Remove the defined watermark from the document.
         *   Save the modified document.

     title_right: "System Requirements"
     content_right: |
-        Before executing the code example below, please make sure that you have the following prerequisites installled on your system.
+        Before executing the code example below, please make sure that you have the following prerequisites installed on your system.

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: Visual Studio, Xamarin, MonoDevelop